MicrosoftDocs/sdk-api/sdk-api-src/content/vmr9/ns-vmr9-vmr9videodesc.md

 ### -field OutputFrameFreq

-A <a href="/windows/win32/api/strmif/ns-strmif-vmrfrequency">VMRFrequency</a> structure that specifies the output frequency.
+A **VMRFrequency** structure that specifies the output frequency.
 For NTSC TV, the frequency would be expressed as 60,000:1001.

 ## -see-also